andrewvattuone/CSEN-177-Labs/README.md

 # CSEN-177-Labs
-CSEN 177 Lab instructions and code.
+CSEN 177 lab instructions and code.
 Instructions for each lab are included in their respective folders.